Use Jira Tickets to Drive Deployments

 Cancellation (rolls back a previously created deployment)

-A dedicated issue type called “Deployment Request” is used to track all deployments to Test and Production environments.
+A dedicated work type called “Deployment Request” is used to track all deployments to Test and Production environments.
 Several fields are defined:

 Deployed Version: A single value “Jira Version” custom field.